-Section 3.2 Getting care when you have an urgent need for services
+Section 3.2 Getting care when you have an urgent need for services sore throat that occurs over the weekend or ii) an unforeseen flare-up of a known condition when you are temporarily outside the service area.

 What are urgently needed services?